devnadgir/cosmosdbsample/README.md

 author: dkn
 ---

-# Azure Cosmos DB - Quick sample
+# Azure Cosmos DB - Quick Sample

 ## Azure Cosmos DB Architecture

 * Top 3 key attributes of Azure Cosmos DB that we should take note architecturally.

-* 1. Globally distributed without any management overhead.
+ 1. Globally distributed without any management overhead.
-* 2. Multi-model and Multi API
+ 2. Multi-model and Multi API
-*	- Model brings the a schema agnostic data view
+	- Model brings the a schema agnostic data view
-*		e.g., key-value, columnar-family, document and graph
+		- e.g., key-value, columnar-family, document and graph
-*	- APIs, use different ways to interact with the natural resource (data)
+	- APIs, use different ways to interact with the natural resource (data)
-*		currently : SQL, MongoDB API, Tables API and Gremlin graph API
+		- currently : SQL, MongoDB API, Tables API and Gremlin graph API
-* 3. Guaranteed single-digit latency with a committed SLA :)
+ 3. Guaranteed single-digit latency with a committed SLA :)

 ## Using this code